Civil War Sites to Visit

 John Wilkes Booth stopped here to pick up weapons as he fled Washington, D.C. after killing President Lincoln.
 This was the home of Booth’s co-conspirators Mary Surratt and her son John.
 Mary was tried and hanged for her role in the plot, but some still believe she was innocent.
 Tour the museum built in this immaculately preserved 1852 farm house that was the site of one of the most important moments in American history.

-Union troops arrived by train to this station, en route to Washington, D.C. to defend the capital.
+Union troops arrived by train to this station, en route to Washington, D.C. to defend the capital in April of 1861.
 They walked Pratt Street to Camden Station to change trains.
 Along the way, Confederate sympathizers attacked the Union soldiers who were injured during what became known as the “Pratt Street Riots,” the first bloodshed of the Civil War.
 Exhibits inside the historic station depict these events.

-Nearby, a short water taxi ride will take you to Fort McHenry, which was utilized as a Union prison camp, and the B & O Railroad Museum displays “The War Came By Train” exhibit, a fascinating look at how rail shaped the Civil War.
+Nearby, a short water taxi ride will take you to Fort McHenry, which was utilized as a Union prison camp.
+Then travel to southwest Baltimore to tour the B & O Railroad Museum, where an exhibit “The War Came By Train” provides a fascinating look at how rail shaped the Civil War.